 The state started sending out renewal notices in April despite the existing application backlog, Cava says.

-Millions of Californians already have received them and advocates point to a series of potential complications and questionable decisions that could make the process painful:• The California Endowment has given the state $26 million (which was matched by the federal government) to help enroll Californians in the expanded Medi-Cal program.
+Millions of Californians already have received them and advocates point to a series of potential complications and questionable decisions that could make the process painful:

 The private foundation also offered $6 million to provide assistance to people who need to renew.
 The gift was no-strings-attached and also was expected to be matched by the federal government.